davidwah/huawei-hilink-status/README.md

-huawei-hilink-status
+Huawei-HiLink
 ===================

-Unsophisticated Python command-line utility to show device information and the connection status from Huawei HiLink modems.
+Setup Huawei-HiLink USB modem to work on a RaspberryPi and view it's status

-# Huawei Hi-Link 3G Modem RasPi Setup
+# Huawei Hi-Link 3G Modem Raspberry Pi Setup

-**Tested with  Huawei e3231**
+**Tested with  Huawei E3231 and E3131**

 ## Setup power supply